 The Mackerel Beach Dog Area extends between the jetty where the ferry stops and the northernmost houses.
-Strangely, dogs are technically not permitted below the hide water mark or in the water, although I’m not sure if this rule is followed.
+Strangely, the council website used to state that dogs are not permitted below the hide water mark or in the water, although I’m not sure if this rule is followed.

 Note also that there are time restrictions at this beach.
 Dogs are only permitted off-leash between sunrise and 9:30am and then again between 5pm and sunset.
-Outside of these hours, they are still allowed on the beach, but must remain on a leash.
+Outside of these hours, they need to take the shortest direct route through the area while on a leash.

 You May Also Like

 - Visiting Curl Curl Dog Beach

 - My complete guide to Dog-Friendly Beaches in Sydney